 Lorde’s Melodrama is still a defining album of our generation

-Three years after it was first released, few artists have matched the painful, crystal clear perceptiveness of Ella Yelich-O’Connor’s sophomore record.
+Five years after it was first released, few artists have matched the painful, crystal clear perceptiveness of Ella Yelich-O’Connor’s sophomore record.

 It could be sunset or dawn: light creeping through the blinds, illuminating half of a young woman’s face as she lies in bed, dark hair strewn across a pillow.
 She looks towards us, as if she’s been stirred from her sleep, pulled from a bad dream into a reality that’s just as wild and brutal as what her subconscious mustered.

 There is a lot of rumination going on inside the mind of Ella Yelich-O’Connor, known better as the artist Lorde.
 She is the young woman on the painting that adorns the cover of her 2017 sophomore record Melodrama: the epitome of juvenile sadness writ large, dissected and slotted back together again to form something tragic, gigantic and shaped by true feeling.
 What lies beyond that cover, in the 11 tracks that make up the Melodrama tracklist, is a sonic journey through heartbreak and growing up; paeans to being young and emotional.
-Three years after its release, it’s still, arguably, the most authentic and defining record of our generation.
+Five years after its release, it’s still, arguably, the most authentic and defining record of our generation.

 “I constantly feel so blindsided by life, and so amazed and confused by it,” Lorde told us back in 2017.
 She was speaking shortly before the release of that record, one that would go on to top the Billboard Hot 100, earn her a Grammy nomination for Album of the Year, and, later, be widely cited as one of the greatest records of that decade by everybody from Pitchfork to Rolling Stone.